-The SOGI Educator Network connects staff within and across district boundaries to with other educators and the tools, resources and support they need to make their schools and classrooms inclusive environments.
+The SOGI Educator Network connects staff within and across district boundaries to other educators and the tools, resources and support they need to make their schools and classrooms inclusive environments.

-The Network model establishes a SOGI School Lead in every school site that is the point-person for SOGI-related questions and training or resources for other staff.
-The SOGI School Lead can source assistance from the SOGI District Lead, and the Provincial Lead provides support for all District Leads.
+The Network model establishes a SOGI School Lead in every school site that is the point-person for SOGI-related questions, and can provide training or resources for other staff.
+The SOGI School Lead can source assistance from the SOGI District Lead, and the BC SOGI Education Lead provides support for all SOGI District Leads.